+Preference: We find that there are fewer connections among different local graphs in the final learned adjacency matrix of the preference prediction task shown in Fig.~\ref{fig:adjs} (d).
+More attentive weights are given to the temporal area (T-l, T-r) than the other regions.
+But the frontal (AF-r, F-r, FC-r) and occipital (PO-l and PO-r) areas are also highlighted.
+For the attentive mask shown in Fig.~\ref{fig:adjs_mask} (d), the connections that are enhanced by the attentive mask are between (1) F-l and AF-r, (2) P-r and F-l, (3) PO-r and C-r, and (4) PO-r and CP-r.
+Among self-loops, F-r, CP-l, P-l, PO-l, T-l, and T-r get higher attention weights than the others.

+Visualizing the learned adjacency matrices and the learnable attentive masks shows the relations and the important local regions identified by LGGNet.
+And most of the learned relations are task-related.
+Since the cognitive processes are complex and may involve more basic processes that are not unique to the task, more analysis should be conducted in the future to better understand what and how the network learns from EEG.

-Although LGG achieves the highest classification accuracies for emotion recognition tasks, the limitation of this work should also be noticed.
-The first one is relatively low accuracy for the valence dimension.
-Compared with the accuracies for arousal (80.90\%) and liking (81.88\%), the one for valence is lower (69.34\%).
-Besides, in this work, the nodes within each local area are set to be fully connected, which might not be able to reflect the complex brain activities inside that functional area.
+Although LGG achieves the highest classification results for most of the experiments for four cognitive tasks, the limitation of this work should also be noticed.
+In this work, the nodes within each local area are set to be fully connected, which might not be able to reflect the complex brain activities inside that functional area.
 How to model the relations within local areas should be explored.
+The learned connections in the adjacency matrices of attention, emotion, and preference task are not as strong as the ones of fatigue task.
 Further improvement of the network or loss function design should be considered in the future to improve the classification performance.